-Tempus is focused on serving around 2,800 corporate clients through our offices in the USA (one office in Los Angeles, one in Washington, DC and one in New York), and an office in Toronto, Canada.
-Its main business is to process transactions between the USA and Canada.
-In 2016, it processed over \$1.5 billion dollars in import and export operations.
+Tempus is focused on serving around 2,700 corporate clients through our offices in the USA, its main business is to carry out foreign exchange transactions and payments.
+In 2017, it processed a volume over \$1.6 billion dollars in import and export operations.
 Tempus provides only the foreign exchange operation service therefore, concentrates all its resources in being a specialist in this area offering services that allows it to stand out in the market.